 For scholarship eligibility, students must meet the following deadlines and requirements:

 - Attend a mandatory meeting led by the local partnering organization.
 Failure to attend the mandatory meeting will result in loss of the Tennessee Promise scholarship.
-The meeting schedule for tnAchieves student's will be available soon.
+The assigned partnering organization will communicate with each student the schedule of meetings.

 - If selected, provide all requested documentation to complete the process of FAFSA verification.

-It cannot be emphasized enough that each phase of the Tennessee Promise will require students to complete their requirements, and failure to do so will result in loss of the Scholarship.
+It cannot be emphasized enough that each phase of the Tennessee Promise Scholarship program will require students to complete their requirements, and failure to do so will result in the permanent loss of eligibility.

 CollegeforTN.org is a website offering an array of resources for students interested in learning about higher education.
 From getting college advice to career planning, students use this website to help them navigate the college-going process.